nsforth/vxrifa/README.md

 }
 </code></pre><p>
-Now you can get {@link VxRifaReceiver} with {@link VxRifaUtil#getReceiverRegistrator}
+Now you can get {<tt>VxRifaReceiver</tt> with <tt>VxRifaUtil.getReceiverRegistrator</tt>
-which creates by calling {@link VxRifaReceiver#registerReceiver} any needed eventBus.consumer and calls methods of Calculator whenever receives messages from other actors.<br>
+which creates by calling <tt>VxRifaReceiver.registerReceiver</tt> any needed eventBus.consumer and calls methods of Calculator whenever receives messages from other actors.<br>
 Other Verticles should use {@link VxRifaUtil#getSenderByInterface} that returns VxRifa-driven implementation of Calculator which send messages on methods calling under the hood.
 For example:
 <pre><code>